Skip to main content

 return variation ? <NewCheckoutPage /> : <OldCheckoutPage />

-Note that the get<Type>Assignment methods in Eppo are deterministic, meaning that they will always return the same variant for a given subject (e.g., user) throughout the experiment.
+Note that the get<Type>Assignment methods in Eppo are deterministic, meaning that they will always return the same flag status for a given subject (e.g., user) wherever the flag is called.

 Feature gate 5